aldenvallestero/node-js-kafka/README.md

 ## 💡 General Idea
 To initiate Kafka, you'll require three essential components for the entire process to function seamlessly: a Kafka server, an operational application responsible for data production, and a consumer application.
 Organizing these elements into distinct folders is essential for clarity and proper system comprehension.
 Utilizing a YAML file, you can formulate instructions to dockerize the Kafka cluster along with its constituent parts.

 In the provided illustration, there exist two producers: one for incoming money events and another for outgoing money events.
-Additionally, a topic named transactions has been established, encompassing three partitions.
+Additionally, a topic named transfers has been established, encompassing three partitions.

-The Money In producer dispatches messages to the first and second partitions of the transactions topic.
+The Money In producer dispatches messages to the first and second partitions of the transfers topic.
 Conversely, the Money Out producer directs messages to the second and third partitions.

-In this scenario, the first partition symbolizes incoming money transactions, the second partition embodies all monetary transactions, and the third partition signifies outgoing money transactions.
+In this scenario, the first partition symbolizes incoming money transfers, the second partition embodies all monetary transfers, and the third partition signifies outgoing money transfers.

 ## 👣 Here are the steps to do that
 1. **Set up zookeeper image** by creating the ```docker-compose.yml``` file first in a separate directory.
 In configuration below, I am using Confluent Inc. zookeeper image.
 You can choose any version you want.
 But in this repository, I will be sticking with version 7.3.0.
 I left everything default as it is.
 [This link](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiGyZGsp8WCAxXXbmwGHal1DQ8QFnoECB8QAQ&url=https%3A%2F%2Fmedium.com%2F%40logeesan%2Fzookeeper-in-kafka-ce31b3dd55b1&usg=AOvVaw0DcvpBJ2huhpu_ALBUyVuz&opi=89978449) tells what a zookeeper is.